Skip to main content ↓

 What are Sales Metrics and Which Metrics Should Sales Managers Track?

 As a sales manager, you know your team’s strengths and weaknesses better than anyone.
 That said, an effective data-driven sales manager doesn’t rely on intuition alone when deciding how to increase productivity.
-They analyze metrics over time to learn how to best support their team and fine-tune their sales process.
+They analyze sales metrics over time to learn how to best support their team and fine-tune their sales process.

 But what are sales metrics, which sales metrics should you watch, and what should you do with the information you acquire?
 Ultimately, the numbers you focus on will depend on your product, sales model, and customers’ behaviors.
-By using a little bit of that “salesperson intuition” (plus some trial and error), you can determine which metrics are worth tracking for your team.
+By using a little bit of that “salesperson intuition” (plus some trial and error), you can determine which sales metrics are worth tracking for your team.

 What are sales metrics?